nsho/time_article_search/README.md

 Note: Many files included come out of the box with web2py and provide an admin interface for editing code and troubleshooting bugs.
 The files unique to this project are detailed below.

 ## Dataset
+The Time Magazine dataset includes 423 text documents that were originally published as magazine articles.

 The corpus dataset used can be downloaded at the following link: http://ir.dcs.gla.ac.uk/resources/test_collections/time/

 The time.all folder was exported and manipulated locally with python and excel.
 The resultant files became datasets in the projects various databases.

+The data for each of these can also be inspected in the databases folder.

 ## Model -- db.py
 The model includes the file db.py.
 The end of this file includes code that defines the four sqlite databases utilized by this project.